bordviz/Simple-chat-API/README.md

-# Simple-chat-API
+## About Project

-**Simple API for chat applications with user registration, using websockets and saving chat history to PostgreSQL database.**
+Simple API for chat applications with user registration, using websockets and saving chat history to PostgreSQL database.

 ### Project Stack:
  - FastAPI